grillo-delmal/obs-catpion/README.md

 Installing [april-asr](https://github.com/abb128/april-asr) and [onnxruntime](https://github.com/abb128/april-asr#downloading-onnxruntime) is a bit harder... good luck with that ;)

-Also run the `prepare.sh` script to download the april model.
-For now it's a hardcoded requirement that I plan to remove ASAP.

 ## Build

 Just use cmake? or check the [obs-catpion-build](https://github.com/grillo-delmal/obs-catpion-build) project.